peterparkedcar165/classes/README.md

 ###### 3 - Ethereal Sniper [TOGGLE]: Increase your Stealth by 50%, and grant a burst of Speed and Air Speed.
 Arrow shots that hit targets away from the Follow Range / Stealth threshold will not cause aggro.
 Arrow Damage decreases but Arrow Velocity increases proportionally.
 Drains Mana and Cooldown, which occurs at a higher rate if moving while not sneaking.

 ###### 4 - Ethereal Storm: Enter a state of Ethereal Storm, increase your Spell Power by 4, Draw Speed by 2, and Movement Speed by 15%.
-Every Arrow hit shoots coordinated Light Bolt shot at the same target, at the same speed, which causes the same explosion.
+Every Arrow hit causes the same explosion as the passive, but 3 times.

 ##### 💣 (Sub) Artillerist:
 ###### Medium-long range, large explosive AoE damage.